Dr Jamie Tehrani

 (email at firstname.lastname@example.org)

 My research focuses on how culture evolves as it gets transmitted from person to person and from generation to generation.
 I am interested in understanding what makes some things catch on, others die out, and how these processes shape patterns of cultural diversity within and across populations.
 I was trained in Social Anthropology at the London School of Economics (1995 - 1999) and gained a Master's degree in Human Evolution and Behaviour at University College London (2000).
 I remained at UCL to study for a PhD in Anthropology (2005), writing my thesis on the transmission of craft traditions in Iranian tribal groups.
-In 2006 I took up a postdoctoral research fellowship at the AHRC Centre for the Evolution of Cultural Diversity (CECD) at University College London, before joining Durham in 2007 as a RCUK Fellow, where I was appointed as a Lecturer in Anthropology in 2012.
+In 2006 I took up a postdoctoral research fellowship at the AHRC Centre for the Evolution of Cultural Diversity (CECD) at University College London, before joining Durham in 2007 as a RCUK Fellow, where I was appointed as a Lecturer in Anthropology in 2012, and then Senior Lecturer in 2014.
+My current work focuses mainly on the transmission of popular narratives, such as traditional folktales, urban legends and modern day conspiracy theories.

 - Cultural evolution